 “The Querelle des femmes,” Ashgate Research Companion to Women and Gender in Early Modern Europe, ed.
 Allyson Poska, Jane Couchman, and Katherine McIver.
 Farnham: Ashgate, 2013.
 361-379.

 “Writing Renaissance Emblems: Flaming and Tortured Hearts in The First Part of the Countess of Montgomery’s Urania,” The Sidney Journal 28.1 (2010): 1-24.

 “Crossing International Borders: Tutors and the Transmission of Young Women’s Writing,” Early Modern Women and Transnational Communities of Letters, Aldershot: Ashgate, 2009.
 213-228.

 “Masque Imagery and the Tradition of Immobilization in The First Part of the Countess of Montgomery’s Urania,” Renaissance Studies, 22.2 (2008): 221-39.

 “Cross-Channel Connections: English Noblewomen’s Familiarity with Continental Women’s Literary and Performative Practices,” Blackwell’s Literature Compass, 4.3 (2007): 571-65.

-For current projects and other articles, please see the c.v. attached to this web page.
+For more information, please see the c.v. attached to this web page.

 Recent Invited Lectures